 Non-toxic, easy to use, and washable with soap and water, glue sticks make it easy to put two and two together.
 Stock up on a classroom set of these giant sticks so your kindergarten kids can create imaginative projects galore.

-No teacher wants sticky messes—or worse, flu and cold viruses—to linger on classroom surfaces.
-Lysol Dual Action Disinfecting Wipes feature two sides, one for scrubbing and one for wiping.
-Plus, they promise to kill 99.9% of viruses and bacteria.
+No teacher wants sticky messes—or worse—to linger on classroom surfaces.
+Lysol Disinfectant Spray and Disinfecting Wipes kill 99.9% of viruses and bacteria.

 Because wiping runny noses and drying tears are part of every Kindergarten teacher’s unofficial job description.